becarpenter/animaIPJ/IPJautonomic.md

 discovery, flooding, synchronization and negotiation mechanisms for the objectives supported by ASAs.

-Rather than being a traditional type-length-value protocol, GRASP is based on CBOR (Concise Binary Object Representation) messages.
-This has the advantage of allowing very flexible encoding, and GRASP can therefore accommodate a very wide range of data types, with the possibility of mapping protocol elements directly into various high-level language representations.
+Rather than being a traditional type-length-value protocol, GRASP messages use CBOR (Concise Binary Object Representation), which provides an extensible data model derived from JSON (JavaScript Object Notation), but with a simple and efficient binary encoding.
+CBOR's flexibility enables GRASP to accommodate a very wide range of data types, with protocol elements often mapping directly into various high-level language representations.

 The word “objective” has a special meaning in GRASP.
 It is a data structure whose main contents are a *name* and a *value*.
 An objective